krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     **ldap_kdc_sasl_authcid** or **ldap_kadmind_sasl_authcid** names
     for SASL authentication.
 This file must be kept secure.

+**unlockiter**
+    If set to ``true``, this DB2-specific tag causes iteration operations to release the database lock while processing each principal.
+Setting this flag to ``true`` can prevent extended blocking of KDC or kadmin operations when dumps of large databases are in progress.
+First introduced in release 1.13.

 The following tag may be specified directly in the [dbmodules] section to control where database modules are loaded from: